false00/The-Diary-of-a-Proxmox-Admin/README.md

 If you ever tried to install elasticsearch in an lxc container; I'm sure you're aware of the terrible pain and suffering that comes from trying to set it up.
 Here's a guide that will hopefully help.

 #### How to setup a virtual SPAN port with ProxMox using Open-vSwitch [Guide](https://github.com/ucatech/The-Diary-of-a-Proxmox-Admin/blob/master/OVS-SPAN-PORT)
-The following documentation demonstrates how to setup a SPAN port (ports mirroring) on a fresh installation of proxmox.
+The following documentation demonstrates how to setup a SPAN port (port mirroring) on a fresh installation of proxmox.
 This can be used to configure a network monitoring tool like suricata or bro within your virtual proxmox environment.